 Campus Police officers patrol the Livonia campus by vehicle, bicycle, and on foot 24 hours a day, seven days a week.
-The Radcliff Center Campus is patrolled during operating hours when classes are in session.
+The Radcliff Center, Manufacturing & Engineering Center, and Public Safety Training Center campuses are patrolled during operating hours when classes are in session.